 It will show their Callsign followed by how far they are away from you in Nautical Miles(NM).

-If NM is 0, they are really really close or their position can not be found.
+If NM is 0, they are either really, really close or their position can not be found.

-The client will show as red when they are transmitting and green when they are not.
+The clients name will show as red when they are transmitting and green when they are not.

 Any muted clients will show as blue.